What is Endometriosis?

 Endometriosis is a condition in which the type of tissue that forms the lining of the uterus, the endometrium, is found outside the uterus.

 Endometriosis occurs in about one in 10 women of reproductive age.
 It is most often diagnosed in women in their 30s and 40s.

 Endometriosis implants respond to changes in estrogen, a female hormone.
 The implants may grow and bleed like the uterine lining does during the menstrual cycle.
-Surrounding tissue can become irritated, inflamed, and swollen.
+Surrounding endometrial tissue can become irritated, inflamed, and swollen.
 The breakdown and bleeding of this tissue each month also can cause scar tissue, called adhesions, to form.
 Sometimes adhesions can cause organs to stick together.
 The bleeding, inflammation and scarring can cause pain, especially before and during menstruation.

 Endometriosis can cause pain — sometimes severe — especially during menstrual periods.
 Fertility problems also may develop.
 Fortunately, effective treatments are available.